cryptojoks/antofy-docs/docs/architecture.md

 Therefore, the only way to search is to transfer the request from one node to another.
 But since nodes constantly connect and disconnect from the network, search requests will never be completed as the list of available files in the system is continuously changing.
 And limiting the lifetime of the request lowers its probability of reaching the node where the desired file is stored.

-{% hint style="info" %}
-Searching for a file in an unstructured peer-to-peer network can be compared to exiting a constantly changing maze.
+*Searching for a file in an unstructured peer-to-peer network can be compared to exiting a constantly changing maze.
 The only way to find a way out (if there is one) is to get lucky during a random walk.
-It is one of the facets of a routing problem in a decentralized network.
+It is one of the facets of a routing problem in a decentralized network.*
-{% endhint %}

 #### Blockchain - a new twist in the evolution of peer-to-peer systems